nicohman/raven/README.md

 monitor : |number of monitors available, to tell how many polybars to dupe.|
 ```

 To configure a theme, start off by creating it with `raven new [theme]`.
-You'll automatically start editing taht theme.
+You'll automatically start editing that theme.
 Run `raven add [option] [file]` to add a specific option.
 Available options are:

 + poly(Polybar)
 + termite(Termite config)